Swapnil-ai01/Java-practice/Qustion.md

 12. Write a program to show the scope and lifetime of a variable.
 13. Write a program to sort element of an array.
 14. Write a program to perform the matrix addition & multiplication by allocation memory for an array dynamically.
 15. Write a program to read marks out of 100.
-Declare result as follows:<br>
+Declare result as follows:
   a) 60 or more 1st class.<br>
   b) 50-59 2nd class.<br>
   c) 40-49 pass.<br>